-For example, following Russia's invasion of Ukraine in late February 2022, various countries, including the United States, NATO and the European Union, issued broad-ranging economic sanctions against Russia and Belarus.
+For example, following Russia's invasion of Ukraine in late February 2022, various countries, including the United States and members of NATO and the European Union ("EU"), issued broad-ranging economic sanctions against Russia and Belarus.
 The resulting responses to the military actions (and potential further sanctions in response to continued military activity), the potential for military escalation and other corresponding events have had, and could continue to have, severe negative effects on regional and global economic and financial markets, including increased volatility, reduced liquidity and overall uncertainty.
-The negative impacts may be particularly acute in certain industries including, but not limited to, energy and financials.
+The negative impacts may be particularly acute in certain sectors including, but not limited to, energy, financials, commodities, engineering and defense.
 Russia may take additional counter measures or retaliatory actions (including cyberattacks), which could exacerbate negative consequences on global financial markets.
+Furthermore, the more recent hostilities by Hamas and Iran against Israel, and the possibility of further military escalation in the Middle East, may negatively impact certain sectors and possibly certain securities in your Portfolio.
 The duration of ongoing hostilities and corresponding sanctions and related events cannot be predicted.
-The foregoing may result in a negative impact on your Portfolio's performance and the value of an investment in your Portfolio, even beyond any direct investment exposure your Portfolio may have to Russian issuers or the adjoining geographic regions.
+The foregoing may result in a negative impact on your Portfolio's performance and the value of an investment in your Portfolio, even beyond any direct investment exposure your Portfolio may have to issuers located or operating in the affected or adjoining geographic regions.